 True to its name, reactive arthritis occurs when your body reacts to an infection elsewhere in your body.
 The condition often develops following infections with bacteria such as Salmonella, Chlamydia, or Campylobacter.

-This reaction causes joint inflammation, typically in the lower part of the body and the spine with involvement of the sacroiliac joints.
+This reaction causes joint inflammation, typically in the lower part of your body and your spine, with the involvement of the sacroiliac joints.
 You may notice swelling, redness, and pain in the affected joints.
 Other symptoms can include conjunctivitis and urinary tract inflammation.

-Vasculitis is a condition where the walls of the blood vessels become inflamed.
-When multiple vessels and organ systems are involved, it’s called systemic vasculitis.
+Vasculitis is a condition where inflammation occurs in the walls of the blood vessels.
+There are four main subtypes of vasculitis.

-Genetic factors play a role in many rheumatic diseases.
-In some cases, specific genes have been identified that are associated with a condition.
-In other cases, having a family history of a condition puts you at a higher risk.
+Genetic factors play a role in many rheumatic diseases, and having a family history of a condition often puts you at a higher risk.

-There are also other factors that can increase your risk of developing a rheumatic disease.
-This includes your:
+Other factors can increase your risk of developing a rheumatic disease.

-For some conditions, such as RA and polymyalgia rheumatica, risk increases with age.
+Risk increases with age for some conditions, such as RA and polymyalgia rheumatica.
 Other conditions are more common between early adulthood and middle age.
 These include:

 - psoriatic arthritis

-Several types of rheumatic diseases tend to be more common in women including:
+Several types of rheumatic diseases tend to be more common in people assigned female at birth, including:

 - polymyalgia rheumatica

-Other rheumatic diseases, such as gout and ankylosing spondylitis, tend to happen more frequently in men.
+Other rheumatic diseases, such as gout and AS, tend to happen more frequently in people assigned male at birth.

 Exposure to infection